 This post is the first in a series of three articles written by students in my Spring 2019 Close Relationships course.
 All three posts focus on how your larger network of friends and family can affect your romantic relationships.
 This first article, by Jessica Zamora, Brooke Yerger, Noah Nguyen, and Leeann Essig, examines how the approval of your parents may affect your relationship.

 Most of us hope to find a romantic relationship that will last a lifetime.
 However, relationships can also be stressful.
 Take Romeo and Juliet for example: All they wanted was to love and be with each other, but their parents had other ideas.
 The story of Romeo and Juliet may not be too farfetched, despite the dramatic ending.
 Your parents' approval really can affect the fate of your relationship.
 But is young lovers' lust stoked by the idea that the relationship is forbidden fruit?
 Or do we ultimately need our family's approval in order for our romantic relationships to be successful?

-What does research say about the Romeo and Juliet Effect?
+What does the research say about the Romeo and Juliet effect?

 Who do parents want their children to date?

 Naturally, parents want the best for their children, and children want the best for themselves.
 However, as any parent or child knows, they will disagree on what "the best" is.
 This is no different when it comes to choosing a mate.
 In studies where people are asked to rate how important different qualities are for their own spouse or their child's spouse, their answers don't totally line up.
 When it comes to their own mate, they rate good looks and a fun personality as more important than when sizing up potential mates for their children.
 However, the mate coming from a good family or having a similar religious background were more important qualities for their child's spouse than their own.
 Parents are also less likely to approve of casual sexual flings for their children.
 So parents emphasize compatibility and commitment over the qualities that are most likely to inspire passion in their children.